 Coding a Graceful Breadcrumb Navigation Menu in CSS3

-In this tutorial we’ll be creating a brilliant breadcrumb navigation menu with some CSS3 effects.
-This has been tested to work in all major CSS3-compliant browsers, even older browsers which don’t support CSS3 will still render it properly in most cases.
+In this tutorial, we’ll be creating a brilliant breadcrumb navigation menu with some CSS3 effects.
+This has been tested to work in all major CSS3-compliant browsers; even older browsers that don’t support CSS3 will still render it properly in most cases.

 Offering the Trail